This is my reivew of Nike Kyrie 7. I’ve been wearing this shoe for almost six months and played a lot of pick-up games both indoors and outdoors.

 - PG 5: Paul George’s signature shoe, like the Kyrie 7, has great grip due to the multi-directional traction.
 It’s also a sturdy shoe that promotes mobility and comes with a surprising amount of cushion.
 The lace bands are supportive and give you great lockdown as you play.

-- Dame 7: A great shoe for guards who need to start and stop quickly, the Dame 7 is an incredibly well-balanced shoe.
+- Dame 7: A great shoe for guards who need to start and stop quickly, the Dame 7 (review) is an incredibly well-balanced shoe.
 This model is springy and responsive, an excellent combination for people who make quick cuts.
 The impact protection is also incredibly top-notch.

 - Harden Stepback: The Harden Stepback is a soft shoe that’s extremely comfortable.
 It gives you the mobility and power needed to cut, but the mesh-synthetic construction is breathable too.
 The midsole flex and cushioned forefoot are also excellent, creating a complete design that’s fun to use.